att/sessionOffload/doc/Integration_Faq.md

 ## FAQ

-**Question:** Is there any examples of an open offload server that can be used get started?
+**Question:** Are there any examples of an open offload server that can be used to get started?

 **Answer:** Yes, there are a few implementations that are available.

-*Python:* There is a test Python implementation in this github repository under the test directory.
+ * *Python:* There is a test Python implementation in this github repository under the test directory.

-*C/C++:* There is a sample C++ implementation in this github repository under the openoffload directory.
+ * *C/C++:* There is a sample C++ implementation in this github repository under the openoffload directory.

-*C Implementation:* Nivdia has kindly put their implementation in github under open source at: [Firewall Offload]https://github.com/BodongWang/firewall_offload
+ * *C Implementation:* Nivdia has kindly put their implementation in github under open source at: [Firewall Offload]https://github.com/BodongWang/firewall_offload

 **Question:** Can multiple VMs talking to the same SmartNIC be supported?